streamr-dev/streamr-apache-flink-integration/README.md

 If you haven't already install Apache Flink.
 Guide for the installation can be found [here](https://ci.apache.org/projects/flink/flink-docs-release-1.8/tutorials/local_setup.html).

+The easiest way to get started with the templates is to clone the repo and open the Java or Scala project with Intellij Idea.
+The projects are preconfigured to be buildable and runnable with IDEA, so you can easily start working with the templates after adding your Streamr API key and stream IDs.

+If you wish to use another IDE, read further down the documentation on how to package the project and run it in a Flink cluster.

 ### Creating a project

 It's highly recommended to use Flinks quick start scripts to start up your projects as it requires you to do less configuration.
 (This repository is built and tested with Maven only but it's also possible to use [Gradle](https://ci.apache.org/projects/flink/flink-docs-release-1.8/dev/projectsetup/java_api_quickstart.html#gradle))